novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-133.md

 Nevertheless, Kim Ah-young confidently had something to say.

-"Yes, but we can connect various companies through the U.S. branch."
+"Yes, but we can still connect various companies with our U.S. branch."

 "Various companies?"

-"Lee Hyun-woo mentioned that he could sell Jungle's search engine to those companies he meets."
+"We can increase our presence in the U.S. using Jungle's cloud service.
+Moreover, Lee Hyun-woo mentioned that he could sell Jungle's search engine to U.S. companies.
+So he can start with our partners."

 One could vividly imagine how much work Lee Hyun-woo would accomplish in the U.S.